 (d) require a party to the dispute, or the representative of a party, to produce documents to the conciliation officer, or consent to another person who has relevant documents producing them to the conciliation officer.

-[Section 182J inserted by No. 31 of 2011 s.
+[Section 182J inserted: No. 31 of 2011 s.
 6.]

 182K.
 Weekly payments etc., conciliation officers may direct etc.